neerajadhav/.dotfiles/README.md

 > [!WARNING]
 > The DotFiles Script is currently in development
 > and is not ready for use.
 If you would like to
-> contribute, please see the raise an issue or
+> contribute, please raise an issue or
 > submit a pull request.

 # DotFiles Setup Script